santilococo/calrepo/README.md

 ## Usage <a name="usage"></a>

+First, you need to locally sign my PGP key:

 ```bash
 sudo pacman-key --add public.key
 sudo pacman-key --lsign-key 199980CE93F18E62
 ```

-First, you need to add
+Then, you need to add

 ```bash
 [calrepo]